Trust in a therapeutic relationship builds when clients feel that their therapist:

 Asking good questions enables clients to gain insights and at the same time conveys to clients that their therapist is interested in them.
 Offering a summary that pulls together a sympathetic narrative of how they got to where they are is another gift that can strengthen the client-therapist bond.

 Coaching new skills plus guiding clients from conflict to resolution of troubling issues further strengthens the therapeutic alliance by enabling clients to feel a sense of progress as indicated by their doing and feeling better..

 Altogether, these contributors to a strong therapeutic alliance set the groundwork for a therapy that is effective.
 The bottom line?
-Therapeutic alliance is strengthened by therapy that gets the job done.
-When a therapist genuiney furthers clients' healing and growth, clients are most likely to feel securely bonded, trusting and appreciative toward their therapist.
+The therapeutic alliance is strengthened by therapy that gets the job done.
+When a therapist genuinely furthers clients' healing and growth, clients are most likely to feel securely bonded, trusting and appreciative toward their therapist.

-Denver clinical psychologist Susan Heitler, Ph.D. writes about the theory and practice of psychotherapy in her book From Conflict to Resolution.
-Her Power of Two book, workbook and fun relationship education online program teach couples the skills for relationship success.
+I write about the theory and practice of psychotherapy in my book From Conflict to Resolution.
+My Power of Two book, workbook, and fun relationship education online program teach couples the skills for relationship success.